wp-plugins/opentickets-community-edition/readme.txt

 License: GNU General Public License, version 3 (GPL-3.0) License URI: http://www.gnu.org/copyleft/gpl.html

-An event managment and online ticket sales platform, built on top of WooCommerce.
+An event management and online ticket sales platform, built on top of WooCommerce.

 == Description ==

 = OpenTickets Community Edition =

-[OpenTickets Community Edition](http://opentickets.com/community-edition "Event managment and online ticket sales platform") ("OT-CE") is a free open source WordPress plugin that allows you to publish events and sell tickets online.
+[OpenTickets Community Edition](http://opentickets.com/community-edition "Event management and online ticket sales platform") ("OT-CE") is a free open source WordPress plugin that allows you to publish events and sell tickets online.
 OT-CE was created to allow people with WordPress websites to easily setup and sell tickets to their events.

 OT-CE was created for venues, artists, bands, nonprofits, festivals and event organizers who sell General Admission tickets.
 OT-CE is an alternative to reduce the overhead and eliminate service fees from software you run on your own website.